-Curi iculum Plan Year Group Scheme of Work Knowledge Gained (Including How It Builds on Previous Knowledge Gained) Skills Developed (Including How It Builds on Previous Skills Gained) Assessment of knowledge and skills Treaty of Westminster (1654) Act of Seclusion Second Dutch War and the anti- Dutch policies of Charles II Impact of second Dutch war and damage to English commerce Impact of third Dutch war, including the Treaty of Westminster and the gaining of New York.
+Curi Curriculum Plan Year Group Scheme of Work Knowledge Gained (Including How It Builds on Previous Knowledge Gained) Skills Developed (Including How It Builds on Previous Skills Gained) Assessment of knowledge and skills Treaty of Westminster (1654) Act of Seclusion Second Dutch War and the anti- Dutch policies of Charles II Impact of second Dutch war and damage to English commerce Impact of third Dutch war, including the Treaty of Westminster and the gaining of New York.
 Impact of the fourth Dutch War, including significant gains made in Empire for Britain.
 Wars of Spanish Succession, Wars of Austrian Succession, Imperial causes of the conflict - growth of empires and growing tensions Consequences for empire Seven Years War, Outline of main causes, including growth of tensions in North America Impact of war in North America, India, West Africa, the Caribbean, the Philippines

-Curr iculum Plan Year Scheme of Work Knowledge Gained (Including Skills Developed Assessment of knowledge and skills Group How It Builds on Previous Knowledge Gained) (Including How It Builds on Previous Skills Knowledge Guilledy Gained) Outcomes of the war, including Treaty of Paris (1763) and territorial gains.
-War of American Independence; Causes of the war, including taxations/duties and the "intolerable acts" Consequences of the war for Empire, including loss of the American colonies and financial implications. impact of European wars on American colonies; Mock exam Non exam assessment: Topic based essay (Unit Y100) Research based essay on a topic of the students choosing.
+Curr iculum Plan Year Group Scheme of Work Knowledge Gained (Including How It Builds on Previous Knowledge Gained) Skills Developed (Including How It Builds on Previous Skills Gained) Assessment of knowledge and skills Non exam assessment: Topic based essay (Unit Y100) Outcomes of the war, including Treaty of Paris (1763) and territorial gains.
+War of American Independence; Causes of the war, including taxations/duties and the "intolerable acts" Consequences of the war for Empire, including loss of the American colonies and financial implications. impact of European wars on American colonies; Research based essay on a topic of the students choosing.
 Chronology Cause and Consequence Change and Continuity Structure essay and reach a conclusion Making and explaining connections Making and justifying a sustained judgement Counter arguing Support argument with well selected, specific, factual detail.
-Topic based Essay
+Mock exam Topic based Essay

-Curr iculum Plan Year Group Scheme of Work Knowledge Gained (Including How It Builds on Previous Knowledge Gained) Skills Developed (Including How It Builds on Previous Skills Gained) Assessment of knowledge and skills Interpretation Significance Source analysis (NOP)
+Curi Curriculum Plan Year Group Scheme of Work Knowledge Gained (Including How It Builds on Previous Knowledge Gained) Skills Developed (Including How It Builds on Previous Skills Gained) Assessment of knowledge and skills Gained) Interpretation Significance Source analysis (NOP)